clicknium/clicknium-docs/doc/references/python/webdriver/open.md

         &emsp;&emsp; `custom`：use the folder specified by parameter 'userdata_folder_path'.
     &emsp;**userdata_folder_path**: str
         &emsp;&emsp; User data's folder path.
+    &emsp;**args**: additional arguments to pass to the browser instance.
+The list of Chromium flags can be found at https://peter.sh/experiments/chromium-command-line-switches/, ex: args=["--profile-directory=Default"]

     &emsp;**timeout**: int
         &emsp;&emsp; Timeout for the operation, the unit is second, and the default value is 30 seconds.